jesse-ai/docs/docs/backtest.md

 jesse backtest 2019-01-01 2019-10-30 --tradingview
 ```

 At the end of the process, it will print out the path to a .txt file with a pine script as content.
-Then open the file, copy its content and paste it inside [TradingView's](https://www.tradingview.com) Pine Editor and click on "Add to chart" and you will see entries and exits of the strategy.
+Then open the file, copy its content and paste it inside [TradingView's](https://www.tradingview.com) Pine Editor.
+Now click on "Add to chart" and you will see entries and exits of the strategy.

 ::: warning
 Make sure to see the chart in the same timeframe as the backtest simulation was executed on.
 Also, only the last ~30 trades are displayed because of a limit on TradingView's side.